oroinc/documentation/commerce/cloud/maintenance/advanced_use.rst

 * Provide the column name in the name node.
 Use the following sanitization methods/strategies (ensure thay are reasonably matching the column type):

   * md5 — Replaces the original string with the string hash
   * email — Replaces the email with the sanitized version of the email.
 When the sanitize.custom_email_domain configuration parameter is provided in the deployment.yml or <oroapplication>.yml files, the email strategy replaces the real email domain with the custom one provided as sanitize.custom_email_domain.
-If the custom domain is not provided, the sanitized email will be generated randomly, for example: sdfsdf@dfdfdf.test
+If the custom domain is not provided, the sanitized email will be generated randomly.
+For example, sdfsdf@dfdfdf.test
   * date — Replaces the date values with the current date and time
   * attachment — Replaces the attachment file content with the dummy blank image